2022 is a turning point for e-commerce SEO

-Here is where structured data comes handy.
+Here is where structured data comes in handy.
 Adding a layer of metadata to all your products allows Google to display them to potential customers.
 So, here is the real question: how do you add structured data to your products?

 In this article, I will show you how to use structured data to get organically into Google’s free product listings and also how to benefit from the same technology to gently push your users to shift from informational pages to product pages.

 Why Google is selling your goods for free